 A brand strategist or brand consultant can help you with your branding strategy and often the best starting place is with a brand workshop.
 The workshop environment is a great way for teams to collaborate and creatively align and overcome brand and business challenges.

 Putting our experience to one side for a moment, which entails working with key decision makers, founders and co-founders on a regular basis.
 The key thing is, that as human’s it is impossible to self edit.

-Even whilst i am writing this article I am constantly trying to hold back on ideas and thoughts and consciously keep editing and editing again in an attempt to really refine the message.
-The reality is though it is hard and as a business owner and founder I too seek the help of other professionals to help with exactly this.
+Even whilst i am writing this article I am constantly trying to hold back on ideas and thoughts and consciously keep editing and editing in an attempt to continually refine the message.
+The reality though; its hard and as a business owner and founder I too seek the help of other professionals to help with this issue.